-In the broad Bachelor programme Geology, geochemistry and geophysics, you learn the Earth’s structure and composition, chemical and physical processes and development over time.
-You gain understanding of rocks and sediments, water and oceans, climate and environment, and how they interact with life on Earth.
+In the broad bachelor’s programme Geology, geochemistry and geophysics, you learn the Earth’s structure and composition, chemical and physical processes, and development over time.
+You gain understanding of rocks and sediments, water and oceans, and climate and environment, and how they interact with life on Earth.

-Geology, geochemistry and geophysics are subjects you need to touch and feel, why the theoretical studies is mixed with practical moments like field studies, excursions in Sweden and abroad, and laboratory exercises.
+Geology, geochemistry and geophysics are subjects you need to touch and feel, which is why theoretical studies are mixed with practical moments like field studies, excursions in Sweden and abroad, and laboratory exercises.